Teach Edge

 • parent-evening style reports for individual students, generated from assessment data over a teacher-selected time period

-• feedback acknowledgement (students can confirm they've read it) and optional student comments returned to the teacher, helping close the feedback loop
+• optional student comments returned to the teacher, helping close the feedback loop

 Why this matters for workload and learning